matthewgallina/smockin/README.md

 1. In your current version of sMockin (2.18.x or earlier), use the 'Export' feature to backup any mock data your wish to keep.
 2. Next, go to the *user home* directory sMockin is running from and rename the config directory **.smockin** to **.smockin_old**.
-3. Download version 2.19.0 (or later) of sMockin (We recommend keeping the previous version of sMockin on your system.).
+3. Download version 2.19.0 (or later) of sMockin.
+We recommend keeping the previous version of sMockin on your system also for the short term, so you can switch between versions until all of your data has been moved across.
 4. Using the new version of sMockin, run the **install** script.
 This will create a new **.smockin** config directory, containing the newer H2 database.
 5. Launch the new version of sMockin using one of the **start/run** scripts.
 6. From the sMockin dashboard, use the **Import** feature to save your mock data to the new database.

 <br />

-If you wish to return to ...
+Switching between versions of sMockin, is simply a case of ensuring the **.smockin** config directory in your *user home* aligns with version of sMockin you wish to run.

+**.smockin_old**
+**.smockin_new**

 <br />

-**NOTE, the latest version of sMockin using v1.4 of H2 can be found below.**
+**NOTE, the latest version of sMockin using v1.4 of H2 can be found here.**

 https://github.com/matthewgallina/smockin/tree/2.18.4